Approved e-Learning course

 - How to De-escalate Aggression

-This online course is intended for anyone who is at risk of experiencing violence and aggression whilst carrying out their work duties.
+This managing violence and aggression training course is intended for anyone who is at risk of experiencing violence and aggression whilst carrying out their work duties.

 Participants will develop a clearer understanding of:

 - Early warning signs of violence and aggression

 - Appropriate actions to take when you suspect you are at risk

 - How to control personal reactions to violence and aggression

 - Proven methods to manage and de-escalate violence and aggression in the workplace

 Why Choose Human Focus for this Violence and Aggression at Work Training?